California looks to boost marijuana, block immigration jails

 The Legislature also backed a measure to limit new beds for immigration detention, dealing a blow to the Trump administration’s efforts to boost deportation.
 The measure prevents local governments from signing or expanding contracts with federal authorities for immigration detention facilities.
 It also calls for the state’s attorney general to review conditions at the centers.

-The marijuana and immigration provisions are pieces of a $125 billion general fund spending plan that increases money for education and social services while imposing new financial restrictions on the University of California following a scathing audit.
-The full spending bill is expected to pass the Legislature later Thursday.
+The marijuana and immigration provisions are pieces of a one-year budget plan that increases money for education and social services while imposing new financial restrictions on the University of California following a scathing audit.
+It cleared the Assembly and Senate mostly along party lines with only a handful of Republicans in support.

 Most Read Stories